Skip to content

 We are a 501(c)(3) nonprofit organization that rescues, rehabilitates, and rehomes animal victims of extreme torture, abuse, or neglect.
 We also educate, raise awareness, and advocate for the humane treatment of animals.

-Healing abused and severely neglected animals through medical care, advocacy, and education.
+Healing abused and severely neglected animals through medical care, advocacy, and education-The Arrow Fund Mission Statement.

 * indicates required